 What follows is a guest post by Paul C. Taylor (Penn State).

-[Updated:] This is the first of three companion pieces that reflect on the ASA’s 75th anniversary.
+[Updated:] This is the second of three companion pieces that reflect on the ASA’s 75th anniversary.
 Click here for the first, by A.W.
 Eaton, and the third, by Charles Peterson.
 See also the ASA Officers’ response letter here.

 By the time my father turned 75, he was freely exercising the wide-ranging license to offend that family elders often enjoy.
 He could say or do pretty much anything, and we would chalk it up to him being set in his ways.
 We would weigh the costs and benefits of contesting his frequently insensitive and sometimes just rude behavior, or of reminding him of all the considerations that militate against talking about women or Jews or whatever like that anymore.
 And we would usually decide that discretion was the better part of valour, and we would let him alone.

 So on he lumbered, cluelessly, sometimes willfully, out of step with evolving social mores.
 The good news is that he was mostly harmless, having tucked himself away into a quiet retirement where he neither had nor wanted influence or authority over anyone other than himself.

 The American Society for Aesthetics (ASA), 75 years old this year, reminds me of my father.
 It has an at best uneven relationship to shifting social mores, especially as these bear on behaviours that should be as distant and grating to us as the world of Mad Men.
 And much as my father assumed he could say whatever he wanted and continue to enjoy the respect and love of his children, some members of the ASA seem to think the organization can both live in the 1950s and win the loyalty of people today.